 Detailed consideration of process of formulating and implementing strategies in marketing.
 Major emphasis on markets, channels of distribution, and product analysis.
 Prerequisite: MKTG 340 and BUSAD 360.

-Not Available in Print-base Format International Marketing (3)
+International Marketing (3)

 Effects of culture, political and legal structures on marketing.
 Planning for international products, services, promotion, pricing, distribution and impact of trade groups.
 Prerequisite: MKTG 340.

 MUSIC